 - Here are some specific blog posts and articles that discuss costs and budgeting for a RTW trip in detail.
 Check them out.

 Hiking the Inca Trail to Machu Picchu, seeing Iguazu Falls, hiking around Patagonia, spending some time lounging on islands in SE Asia, visiting Angkor Wat, and catching a glimpse of the Taj Mahal ultimately topped our lists.
 While there were certainly other places we were dying to go, these six places and experiences were most important to us.
-They became what we called our pillars, our must see’s and do’s, and ultimately the framework for our RTW trip.
+They became our pillars, our must see’s and do’s, and ultimately the framework, or skeleton, for our RTW trip.

 Pillars don’t always have to be a city or place either – they can be an experience.
 Volunteering can be a pillar.
 WWOOFing can be a pillar.
 Surfing, hiking, biking – whatever interests you most about the world – plan your trip around those.
 This is the time to dream.
 Pillars ultimately come down to all those places and things you’ve always talked about seeing and doing.